Skip links

 WOTC Calculator Questions

-A WOTC calculator helps employers estimate potential Work Opportunity Tax Credit savings based on hiring volume and estimated eligible new hires.
+The WOTC Plus WOTC calculator helps employers identify potential Work Opportunity Tax Credit savings based on hiring volume and expected eligible new hires.
+After the estimate, WOTC Plus manages the full WOTC process through built-in WOTC screening, Form 8850 workflow, certification tracking, reporting, and client portal visibility.

 No. The calculator provides an estimate only.
 Actual results depend on eligibility, certification, wages, hours worked, documentation, current program rules, and tax review.